Domino’s provides pizza crust styles beyond the classic hand-tossed crusts.

 Not all crust styles are available for each pizza type and size you order.
 Moreover, prices vary and some crust styles may have additional fees.

-The first step in ordering Domino’s pizza is choosing your favorite crust style and the toppings you like.
+Before you order best pizza from Domino’s, the first step in ordering Domino’s pizza is choosing your favorite crust style and the toppings you like.

 Refer to the table below for the complete crust menu options and toppings list for the basic cheese pizza.